pratzlaff/mccal/README.md

 2.0 0.10 12.0 0.20 0.07
 ```

-This file is example is given in `data/simple.spec`, and ratios of
+This example is listed in `data/simple.spec`, and ratios of
-modified to original responses are plotted below for five example runs
+resulting modified to original responses for five runs are plotted below
-with this `specfile`.

 <image src="images/simple_simulated_arfs.png" />